Feeding Texas respectfully urges the Texas House to protect legal and fair access to the ballot box for Texans by opposing the passage of HB3.

 In the fall of 2020, the Houston Food Bank served as a polling location for the general election to ensure legal and fair access to voters.
 Two options were available to voters during early voting – walk-in voting for those able to access the traditional format and drive-thru for those significantly constrained, including seniors, individuals with disabilities, parents caring full-time for their children, and populations more vulnerable to COVID-19.
 These latter groups are also strongly represented among those who seek food bank services.

 The diverse community perspectives reflected in the choices that voters make at the polls are necessary to meet the needs of all Texas communities, including those experiencing hunger.
-We ask the Texas Legislature to continue to protect legal and fair access for these voters and oppose passage of HB6 and SB7.
+We ask the Texas House to continue to protect legal and fair access for these voters and oppose passage of HB3.